PhenomDevel/BlizzHUDTweaks/README.md

 - Fade Duration
 - In Combat Fade
 - Out of Combat Fade
+- Fade based on health percentage
+- Instanced Area fade
 - Rested Area Fade
 - Set options globally or for each frame
 - Treat targeting as in combat fade
+- Be able to link frames together for fading

 #### The priority of the checks is as follows
 1. In Combat Fade
 2. Has Target Fade (which uses the `In Combat Fade` values)
+3. Health percentage
+4. Instanced Area fade
+5. Rested Area Fade
-3. Out Of Combat Fade
+6. Out Of Combat Fade
-4. Rested Area Fade

 ### Supported action bars and frames
 - Action Bar 1-8